Flow-Launcher/docs/Plugins.md

 ## Plugins
 Here are some plugins to add to the functionality of Flow-Launcher.
-They are either Woxy plugins that work already or have been ported over to be compatible.
+They are either Wox plugins that work already or have been ported over to be compatible.

 | Name | Repo | Function |
 | --- | --- | --- |